O11WL1D/16_bit_computer/README.md

+10-11-2022

+My new strategy to keep this project, and in general any intellectual hobby, which provides an enormous amount of meaning and purpose in my life, is to do one or two or one and a half hours of work on the project every alternating day. my current thinking is that if I do it in the morning, I wont rush through any school work to get to working on the project, I want to make sure that I give everything the attention it deserves.
+This also means I may need to implement a cooldown period to shift my focus from the computer, maybe a walk or doing a chore while listening to a podcast or something.

+on a another note, I need to find a way to make the project files more accessable to a general internet visitor, so possibly addding in the read me a online website to view bdf files online and a suggested visitation list -> like a self guided tour.

+Unfortunately the project file could be a little hard to navigate to an untrained observer.

 10-10-2022

 I am starting to have second thoughts about the inmodule, It would seem that if I really wanted to implement the functionality I